Adaptimmune Therapeutics (NASDAQ:ADAP) Trading Down 2.4%

-Adaptimmune Therapeutics plc (NASDAQ:ADAP) shares were down 2.4% during mid-day trading on Thursday .
-The company traded as low as $3.55 and last traded at $3.59.
-Approximately 3,339 shares were traded during trading, a decline of 100% from the average daily volume of 1,192,660 shares.
+Adaptimmune Therapeutics plc (NASDAQ:ADAP) dropped 2.4% during mid-day trading on Thursday .
+The stock traded as low as $3.55 and last traded at $3.59.
+Approximately 3,339 shares were traded during mid-day trading, a decline of 100% from the average daily volume of 1,192,660 shares.
 The stock had previously closed at $3.68.

-A number of equities research analysts have recently commented on the stock.
-Mizuho assumed coverage on shares of Adaptimmune Therapeutics in a research note on Thursday, September 9th.
-They set a “hold” rating and a $9.00 price objective on the stock.
-Jonestrading reaffirmed a “buy” rating and set a $15.00 price objective on shares of Adaptimmune Therapeutics in a research note on Monday, September 13th.
-Zacks Investment Research cut shares of Adaptimmune Therapeutics from a “buy” rating to a “sell” rating in a research note on Tuesday, November 9th.
-Wells Fargo & Company raised their price objective on shares of Adaptimmune Therapeutics from $6.00 to $7.00 and gave the stock an “equal weight” rating in a research note on Wednesday, September 22nd.
-Finally, SVB Leerink reaffirmed a “hold” rating and set a $7.00 price objective on shares of Adaptimmune Therapeutics in a research note on Tuesday, November 9th.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the stock.
-Based on data from MarketBeat, Adaptimmune Therapeutics currently has a consensus rating of “Hold” and an average target price of $7.96.
+ADAP has been the topic of several recent research reports.
+Wells Fargo & Company raised their price target on Adaptimmune Therapeutics from $6.00 to $7.00 and gave the stock an “equal weight” rating in a report on Wednesday, September 22nd.
+Zacks Investment Research downgraded Adaptimmune Therapeutics from a “buy” rating to a “sell” rating in a report on Tuesday, November 9th.
+Mizuho began coverage on Adaptimmune Therapeutics in a research report on Thursday, September 9th.
+They issued a “hold” rating and a $9.00 target price on the stock.
+SVB Leerink restated a “hold” rating and issued a $7.00 target price on shares of Adaptimmune Therapeutics in a research report on Tuesday, November 9th.
+Finally, Jonestrading restated a “buy” rating and issued a $15.00 target price on shares of Adaptimmune Therapeutics in a research report on Monday, September 13th.
+Two equities research analysts have rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the company.
+According to data from MarketBeat.com, Adaptimmune Therapeutics has an average rating of “Hold” and an average price target of $7.96.

 Adaptimmune Therapeutics Company Profile (NASDAQ:ADAP)